Madhav0013/Boolean-Minimization-using-Quine-McCluskey/README.md

-# Boolean-Minimization-using-Quine-McCluskey
-Boolean Minimization using Quine McCluskey and petrick's Method
 # Boolean Minimization Project

 This Python project implements Boolean function minimization using the **Quine-McCluskey algorithm**, **Row Dominance**, **Column Dominance**, and **Petrick's Method**.
 The project is designed to handle three distinct cases for solving Boolean minimization problems.